 E3 2018 has come and gone and there’s quite a bit to be excited about if you’re a gamer.
 Some of the games I’m really looking forward to are Black Ops 4, Assassins Creed: Odyssey, Ghost of Tsushima and Super Smash Bros.
 E3 is about more than just the games though.
 You still have to have the hardware to run those games.
 The PC vs. Console discussion can go on forever.
+Although, when seeing that there’s Great hardware for an entry level gaming laptop under 700, it’s hard not to sway to PC.
+However, there’s pros and cons of both.
 What I do know is Lenovo can make some damn good laptops.
 They are mostly business class, but a little over a year ago Lenovo introduced their gaming line of desktops and laptops.
 Lenovo Legion.

 New Legion PC’s

 Lenovo has introduced six gaming PC’s at E3 this year.
 In laptops, they have the Y730 and Y530, T730 and T530 tower PC’s, and C730/C530 Cube PC’s.
 Unfortunately, there would be just a bit too much to cover if I went into detail about all of these so I will keep it to the laptops and my newer obsession of late, Cube PC’s.
 If you would like me to dig a little deeper into the tower PC’s please let me know in the comments below and I will definitely write it up.